marijnvanderwekken/InterfaceCalibrationTest/README.md

 2. Refresh the page if you restart the server scripts to reconnect with the WebSocket.

-### Modifying the JSON
+### Running the Backend Client

-1. To modify the JSON file, run the [TestCalibrationScript.py](http://_vscodecontentref_/2) script:
+1. Run the Client.py:
     ```sh
-    python3 TestCalibrationScript.py
+    python3 Interface/Backend/Client/Client.py
     ```

+2. It will automatically reconnect when the WebSocket server is not running.